Theory the gips

 Finding the MAP Estimator

-The space of all permutations is enormous for bigger \(p\) (in our experiments, \(p\ge 9\) is too big).
-In such a big space, it is more reasonable to estimate the MAP than to calculate it precisely.
+The space of all permutations is enormous for bigger (in our experiments, is too big).
+In such a big space, estimating the MAP is more reasonable than calculating it precisely.

 Metropolis-Hastings algorithm suggested by the authors of [1] is a natural way to do